https://invisible-island.net/ncurses/man/

 The ncurses library checks usage of these capabilities, and returns

-an error if the capability mishandles string parameters.
-But it
+ERR if the capability mishandles string parameters.
+But it cannot

-cannot check if a calling program provides strings in the right
+check if a calling program provides strings in the right places for

 The tput(1) program checks its use of these capabilities with a